jhudsl/OTTR_Template/getting_started.md

 #### Google Slide related Secrets

-Note these steps are not required if [Google slide update Github actions are turned off](#about-customizing-render-bookdownyml-also-called-build-all).
+Note these steps are not required if [Google slide update Github actions are not turned on](#about-customizing-render-bookdownyml-also-called-build-all).

 Before following these steps, you'll need to set up the Google slides following the [instructions here](#adding-images-and-graphics).